 Baking the cookies

 - How to prepare the pan: I tried several ways of doing this and for me what works best is simply buttering the pan.
 But you can use parchment paper.
-I find that the cookies spread too much with paper, so I omit it.
+Beware that, depending on the type of paper you use, the cookies might spread too much.
+So do a test run with a few cookies first if in doubt.

 Kitchen notes